cohere-ai/quick-start-connectors/freshdesk/README.md

-# Freshdesk Connector
+# Freshdesk Quick Start Connector

-Connects Cohere to Freshdesk, the CRM.
+Connects Cohere to Freshdesk, the cloud-based customer service management tool.

+## Limitations

 ## Configuration

 To use this connector, you will need a Freshdesk support portal.
-From there, click your profile picture in the top-right corner, go to Profile Settings and click See API key.
+From there, click your profile picture in the top-right corner, go to Profile Settings and click View API key.
 Use this value for the `FRESHDESK_API_KEY` environment variable.

 Now grab your domain name from your support portal's URL, this will look like `mycompany.freshdesk.com`.